povik/fold/docs/QuickStart.md

 	}
 ```

 Here we mechanically follow what the specification says.
-To simplify things for us a bit, we don't distinguish between instructions we are free to ignore (e.g. `FENCE`) and invalid instructions.
+To simplify things for us a bit, we don't distinguish between instructions we are free to ignore (e.g. `FENCE`) and instructions which are invalid.
 We also assume all memory accesses are aligned to a boundary of the data unit they are accessing (bytes, halfwords, words).

 If we put all the pieces together and compile the code with the machine code compiler, we obtain a minimal RISC-V instruction emulator supporting the unpriviliged RV32E ISA.
-We are only missing to initialize the working memory with an actual image of a RISC-V program.
+We are only missing to initialize working memory with an actual image of a RISC-V program.
 We can do that at the top of the Fold program with

 ```
 wm = read_tsv!('program_image.tsv');